lazzday/fyp/README.md

-# fyp
+# Projectile Detection and Trajectory Prediction

-Liam Day
+## A Final Year Project by Liam Day
-Software & Electronic Engineering
-Galway-Mayo Institute of Technology
+### Software & Electronic Engineering, Galway-Mayo Institute of Technology
-2019
-Final Year Project

-Projectile Detection and Interaction